meftyster/WSS/Wave 1.md

 ## Black Box
 **Setup:** 4 Objective Tokens

-After obstacles are placed, each player places 2 objective tokens within range 2 of their player board edge and and beyond range 3 of another objective token.
+After obstacles are placed, each player places 2 objective tokens within range 2 of their player board edge and beyond range 3 of another objective token.

 **End Phase:** Ships within range 1 of an opponent's objective token remove the objective token unless there is an enemy ship within range 1 of that token.